How to write and style content for Acas.

 If you need to talk about specific types of partner:

-- try to use 'married to' instead of 'husband or wife', to be gender neutral
+- try to use 'married to' instead of 'husband or wife'

 - always include 'civil partner' when talking about being married